KRANENBORG.ORG

 Yet, only very few small enterprises manage to expand to a next level where they affect the economy on a national or even international level, let alone survive for more than a few years.
 After all, there are many advantages to being big.
 First of all it’s a matter of resources: large companies have the cash to explore new areas and the facilities to produce and deliver.
 It’s about experience: they have an established organization with defined processes and roles that structure their behavior.
 They are part of established networks which can be used to tap any information deemed relevant for innovation-oriented strategy decision-making.
 They can split up parts of their organization in order to form teams that can act swiftly as well.
 So, at first sight it seems like it’s really the big ones that are at a winner’s position regarding innovation, contrary to our earlier statement.

 For a while I have been considering a start-up on system architecting services for small businesses ("MKB").
 Although this currently has been limited to an exploration only (due to several reasons, therefore I call it a "proto-startup") the activity has been rewarding in giving focus on my thoughts on system architecting in practice.
-Below is the advertising text on what this enterprise would promise.
+Below is the advertising text on what kind of service this enterprise would deliver.

 RESILIENT ARCHITECTURES